lukasimrich/openmina/memory-bank/status.md

 ## Current Focus

-Building a functional Chrome extension using a comprehensive bundling strategy to load and initialize the threaded OpenMina WASM node in a sidebar UI, with basic interaction capabilities.
-The new approach uses Rollup to bundle all WASM, JS glue code, and snippets into a single ES module that resolves Chrome MV3 loading challenges.
+✅ **PHASE 2 COMPLETE**: Successfully implemented comprehensive bundling strategy for Chrome MV3 extension.
+The extension now uses Rollup to bundle all WASM, JS glue code, and snippets into a single ES module, resolving all Chrome MV3 loading challenges.
+Ready for testing and Phase 3 implementation.

 ## Task Status